 Aaron Grad ©2013

-The Fifth Brandenburg Concerto features a trio of solo instruments consisting of flute, violin, and harsichord.
-At the time, such a trio was a common chamber music ensemble, playing works for two melody lines and basso continuo known as trio sonatas.
-What is remarkable about this concerto is that the harpsichord functions not just as a supporting accompanist; it contributes whirlwind figurations during solo passages, and issues a monster of a cadenza at the end of the first movement.
-(This appearance of a harpsichord as a solo instrument foreshadows the seminal keyboard concertos Bach later assembled in Leipzig.)
+The Fifth Brandenburg Concerto features flute, violin and harsichord as soloists.
+Such a trio was a common chamber music ensemble at the time, playing works for two melody lines and basso continuo known as trio sonatas.
+What is remarkable about this concerto is that the harpsichord functions as more than a supporting accompanist; it contributes whirlwind solo passages, and it issues a monster of a cadenza at the end of the first movement.
+This use of the harpsichord as a solo instrument foreshadows the seminal keyboard concertos Bach later assembled in Leipzig.

 Aaron Grad ©2013